Amendments to the Penal Code, comprising the repeal of Section 309 (Attempt to commit suicide), will commence on 1 January 2020.

 People experiencing a high suicide crisis are aware but are rarely deterred by the existence of the law.

 The criminalisation of suicide attempts may have resulted in under-reported or hidden cases of suicide attempts which may in turn give the false impression that suicidal behaviours are less prevalent.
-The World Health Organization (WHO) reported that suicide attempts are up to 20 times more frequent than completed suicides.
+The World Health Organization (WHO) reported that for each suicide death, there are up to 20 others who have attempted to take their own lives.

 With the latest amendment to the Penal Code, the decriminalisation of suicide may encourage more to recognise their struggles and to seek help early without the fear of prosecution.